 Graduate and professional school advising – Advisors are available for consultation and information is available at https://www.amherst.edu/campuslife/careers/.

-Career Center Library – Alumni are welcome to use the Career Center Library located in College Hall during business hours.
+Loeb Center Library – Alumni are welcome to use the Career Center Library located in College Hall.
+We are open 8am-4pm May 31-Labor Day and 8:30am-4:30pm the remainder of the year.

 Reciprocity Agreements – We can often arrange access to career libraries at colleges or universities in your area.
 These reciprocity agreements do not include participation in recruiting, access to alumni, or individual advising appointments.
 Simply email the Career Center with the name and mailing address of the institution along with the name of its career center director and we’ll do the rest!

 Brooks, Katharine.
 “Do You Need a Career Coach?
-Ten Tips for Finding and Working with a Coach” Psychology Today on the Web 11 Feb.
-2011. www.psychologytoday.com/blog/career-transitions/201102/do-you-need-career-coach.
+Ten Tips for Finding and Working with a Coach” www.psychologytoday.com/blog/career-transitions/201102/do-you-need-career-coach.

 Sarah Greenspan '02, Launch Coaching – launchcoaching.com